AdrianVollmer/PowerHub/README.md

 PowerSploit's modules.

 Your loot (Kerberos tickets, passwords, etc.) can be easily transferred back either as a file or a text snippet.
+This also helps with collaboration in case you're a small team.

 How it works
 ============